 All the schools listed on this page are non-profit institutions that have been regionally accredited by the New England Association of Schools and Colleges (NEASC).

 Campus-Based Master’s in Communication Programs in Connecticut

 Colleges and universities throughout Connecticut offer master’s in communication programs.
-For example, Central Connecticut State University’s Department of Communication, located in New Britain, offers a Master of Science in Communication degree with concentration options in Public Relations and Organizational Communication.
+For example, Central Connecticut State University’s Department of Communication, located in New Britain, offers a Master of Science in Strategic Communication.
 Core courses in this program cover topics such as communication in organizational contexts, persuasive rhetoric, campaign planning and implementation, and communication research.
-The Public Relations track teaches students about PR rhetoric and strategy, social media, and communication for social change.
-The Organizational Communication track gives students the skills for communication, relationship management, and employee training and development, and also explores policy issues in the field of organizational communication.
+After the core courses, students can choose from a variety of electives covering areas such as PR rhetoric and strategy, social media, communication for social change, interpersonal and organizational communication skills, relationship management, employee training and development, intercultural communication, and environmental communication.

 The University of Connecticut’s Department of Communication, located in Storrs, offers a Master of Arts in Communication program with tracks in Communication Theory, Marketing Communication, and Organizational Communication.
 This program educates students in the connection between communication and human behavior, and how new societal developments have led to changes in how humans communicate, and vice versa.
 The core curriculum in this program focuses on communication theory and research.
 The Communication Theory track allows students to delve more into mass communication theory and interpersonal communication, while the Marketing Communication track covers concepts in strategic marketing, global marketing, group communication, and non-profit marketing communication.
 The Organizational Communication track covers topics in operations management, theories of persuasion, corporate psychology, and group communication research.